bhatt1-aditya/github-demo/README.md

 # github-demo
-This is a demo for github
+This is a demo for git & github class.